Retirement Guide

 403(b) Distributions

 Through MMSD, you may have contributed to a 403(b) plan while you were an active employee.
 You are not required to take any funds out of your 403(b) account when you retire.
-You can leave funds in your 403(b) account and they will continue to accumulate until you withdraw them or roll them over later.
+You can leave funds in your 403(b) account and they will continue to accumulate until you withdraw them or roll them over to another account later.

-However, if you do plan to make withdrawals – and you retire before age 55 – you will have to pay regular income taxes, plus a 10% penalty on the amount of at least five years or until you reach the age of 591⁄2 (whichever is longer).
+However, if you do plan to make withdrawals – and you retire before age 55 – you will have to pay regular income taxes, plus a 10% penalty on the amount for at least five years or until you reach the age of 59½ (whichever is longer).
 If you are 55 or older when you retire, you can choose to withdraw some or all of your funds in a lump sum.
-When you turn 701⁄2, you are required to start withdrawing funds from your account.
+When you turn 70½, you are required to start withdrawing funds from your account.
 There’s a required minimum distribution that you must take annually, which is based on your age and the age of your spouse.
 If you fail to take the correct distribution one year, you will be subject to a 50% nondeductible excise tax.
 Most plan administrators provide for automatic calculation and distribution of required minimum distributions annually.

 TERP (Teacher Emeritus Retirement Program)

 You will begin receiving your TERP payment on September 1st following your retirement date.
 TERP will be paid for 3 years or 36 months.
-Your payment will be direct- deposited into the checking or savings account you have on file with MMSD.
+Your payment will be direct-deposited into the checking or savings account you have on file with MMSD.
 As a reminder, TERP usually falls below all tax brackets, meaning taxes are normally not withheld, but the income is taxable.
 If you’d like to have taxes withheld, please complete a State W-4 and Federal W-4 requesting an additional flat dollar amount, to be withheld.
 The W4’s should be returned to MMSD’s Payroll Department.

 You can decide to have insurance premium taken from TERP on an annual basis.
 Every fall, you will receive a TERP election from which designates how you would like to designate TERP.
 Please complete and return this form to MMSD.